oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

     Click **Save**.
     ![](./images/highlight2.png " ")

-12. Notice the rows with cost greater than 800 are highlighted.
+12. Notice the rows with a cost greater than 800 are highlighted.

     ![](./images/highlight3.png " ")